defndaines/kiroku/README.md

 Repository for Historical Documents.

 This is a central place for me to store documents that are mostly useful for personal reasons, if useful at all.
+Mostly about books I've read or plan to read.

 ## Books